gotlougit/knowyourselfindia/README.md

 ## TODO

-- Migrate the list of articles to a proper database for easy removal, querying and filtering
+- Migrate the list of articles to a proper database for easy removal, querying and filtering and cache all this info so we don't end up wasting Wikipedia's bandwidth

 - Clean up JavaScript code; it's just embedded in the HTML page for now